Success. It starts here.

 Mr. Neville holds a bachelor's degree in political science from Carleton College.

-Janet Bingham is the President of the George Mason University Foundation and Vice President for George Mason Advancement.
+Janet Bingham is the President of the George Mason University Foundation and Vice President for George Mason Advancement, and leads alumni relations.
 Previously she served as the President and CEO of the Huntsman Cancer Foundation (HCF).
 The foundation is a charitable organization that provides financial support to Huntsman Cancer Institute (HCI), the largest cancer specialty research center and hospital in the Intermountain West.
 In association with this role, Ms. Bingham managed Huntsman Cancer Biotechnology Inc. In addition, she served as the chief operating officer with the Huntsman Foundation, the private charitable foundation established by Jon M. Huntsman Sr. to support education, cancer interests, programs for abused women and children and programs for the homeless.

 Before joining the Huntsman philanthropic organizations, Ms. Bingham was the Vice President for External Relations and Advancement at The University of Arizona (UA).
 Prior to her seven years as UA vice president, she served as Assistant Vice President for Health Sciences at The University of Arizona Health Sciences Center.
 She has been a news producer with Tucson's NBC affiliate and a high school English teacher.
 Ms. Bingham was recognized as one of the Ten Most Powerful Women in Arizona.
+For more news about the George Mason Foundation, go here.
+For more about alumni relations, go here.
+For information on the Campaign for George Mason Univesity, go here.

 Brad Edwards became the fifth athletic director in George Mason's history on July 1, 2014.
 Prior to Mason, he served as athletic director at Jacksonville University and at Newberry College.
 He began his work in intercollegiate athletics in 1999 after a successful nine-year career in the NFL, joining his alma mater, the University of South Carolina.